 Your instrument can interpolate between the samples it acquires.
-Like for equivalent time sampling, it does so only when it does not have all the real samples it needs to fill its displayed waveform.
+In equivalent-time sampling, it interpolates only when it does not have all the real samples it needs to fill its displayed waveform.
 When setting ZOOM to progressively larger amounts of expansion, the instrument then interpolates to create the intervening points in the displayed waveform.
 If the time per division is set fast enough to require equivalent time but equivalent time is disabled, the instrument interpolates points.
-There are two options for interpolation: linear or $\sin(x)/x$ .
-(The instrument can also equivalent-time sample to acquire more samples; see Equivalent-Time Sampling on page 3-43.)
+There are two options for interpolation: linear or $\sin(x)/x$.
+(The instrument can also equivalent-time sample to acquire more samples; see Equivalent-Time Sampling on page 3-37.)